 - Chafing or rubbing.
 Tightfitting diapers or clothing that rubs against the skin can lead to a rash.

 - Using a new product.
-Your baby's skin may react to a new brand of baby wipes, diapers or a detergent, bleach or fabric softener used to launder cloth diapers.
+Your baby's skin may react to a new brand of baby wipes, diapers or a detergent, bleach or fabric softener used to wash cloth diapers.
 Ingredients in lotions, powders and oils might add to the problem.

 - Introducing new foods.
 As babies start to eat solid foods, the content of their stool changes.
 This increases the likelihood of diaper rash.
 Changes in your baby's diet can also increase the frequency of stools, which can lead to diaper rash.
 Breastfed babies might develop diaper rash in response to something the mother has eaten.

 - Using antibiotics.
 Antibiotics can contribute to a rash by killing bacteria that keep yeast growth in check.
 Antibiotic use also increases the risk of diarrhea.
-Breastfed babies whose mothers take antibiotics are also at increased risk of diaper rash.
+Breastfed babies whose mothers take antibiotics also are at increased risk of diaper rash.